You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 December 7 – (T) – Invest a little time now to save time later by utilizing your slow cooker or other time saving methods.
 At Living Well Spending Less 10 Meals in an Hour, they have freezer meals down to a science and have the recipes to prep 10 meals in an hour.

-December 8 – (T) – Create a spot for your Christmas wrapping supplies – Scissors, tape, name tags, bows, rolls of paper, gift bags, and boxes.
+December 8 – (T) – Christmas checklist things to do – Create a spot for your Christmas wrapping supplies – Scissors, tape, name tags, bows, rolls of paper, gift bags, and boxes.
 Have this space fully stocked and ready to go.
 Then, if you have 30 minutes with nothing to do you can wrap a few things so you don’t have to do everything the day before.

 December 10 – (MM) – If you are stumped for gift ideas for people, pick a theme for the year.
-Maybe this year, all the ones you are stuck on receive movies tailored to their interests, the next year you can give books, and so on.
-Here is a resource for when you are stumped for gift ideas for you or other hard to buy women in your life.
+Maybe this year, the ones on your list receive a game tailored to their interests.
+And the next year you can give books, and so on.
+If you are not sure what to buy for your friend, check out gift ideas for you this year to find a bunch of ideas.

 December 11 – (P) – Have a “mobile” Christmas unit ready of things you can do in the car while you are waiting in the pick up lines that will help you get ahead.
 Include a cookbook for meal planning, catalogs to shop from, seasonal magazines for inspiration, Christmas Cards, etc.